 To replace NULL values with the

-coalesce() in the Pipeline, either add a Calculated Column or use Edit Formula to edit the existing column, select Custom as the formula type, then type the following formula to replace NULL values in your column with
+coalesce() in the Pipeline, either add a Formula Column or use Apply Formula to edit the existing column, select Custom as the formula type, then type the following formula to replace NULL values in your column with

 Column Name with the name of your column: